instance01/Twitch-HLS-AdBlock/README.md

 # Limitations

 Generally it seems to work fine.
 Whenever one loads up a new channel, if there's an advertisment injected by Twitch, after a few seconds of loading the real stream begins without any indication of an advertisment.
-Additionally there is a few seconds of buffering after 30 seconds (or maybe that's my shitty connection).

 However I've seen rare instances where the stream breaks, which requires a browser reload.
 This happened once when the advertisment loaded 2-3 seconds after the stream has started normally.